-Training Establishments can be busy placements, having a plan of activities that you can complete during quieter times will help ensure you are exposed to all areas you need, to develop your competency.
+Training Establishments can be busy placements, having a plan of activities that you can complete will help ensure you are exposed to all areas you need, to develop your competency.

-Other strategies that research has shown, that can help you get the most out of your placement are covered below.
+Other strategies that research has shown can help you get the most out of your placement are covered below.
 In a Canadian study (Jackson, 2015), the strategies employed by pharmacy students to ensure success in their placements included: